micromark/common-markup-state-machine/readme.md

 >␉␉a
 ```

-This is represented in the input stream by the characters: U+003E GREATER THAN (`>`), U+0009 CHARACTER TABULATION (HT), VIRTUAL SPACE,
+This is represented by the characters: U+003E GREATER THAN (`>`), U+0009 CHARACTER TABULATION (HT), VIRTUAL SPACE, VIRTUAL SPACE, U+0009 CHARACTER TABULATION (HT), VIRTUAL SPACE, VIRTUAL SPACE,
-VIRTUAL SPACE, U+0009 CHARACTER TABULATION (HT), VIRTUAL SPACE, VIRTUAL SPACE, VIRTUAL SPACE, and U+0061 (`a`).
+VIRTUAL SPACE, and U+0061 (`a`).

-When transforming from markup to an output format, tab characters that are not
+When transforming to an output format, tab characters that are not part of
-part of syntax, should be present in the output format.
+syntax, should be present in the output format.
 When the tab itself (and zero or more VIRTUAL SPACE characters) are part of syntax, but
-some VIRTUAL SPACE characters are not, the remaining VIRTUAL SPACE characters should be present in
+some VIRTUAL SPACE characters are not, the remaining VIRTUAL SPACE characters should be considered
-the output format as U+0020 SPACE (SP) characters.
+a prefix of the content.

-### 4.3 Character groups
+### 3.3 Character groups

 An <a id="ascii-digit" href="#ascii-digit">**ASCII digit**</a> is a character in the range U+0030 (`0`) to U+0039 (`9`), inclusive.